-The Mara Elephant Who's Who database has been populated by examining photographs of elephants and coding in characteristics of each individual.
+The Mara Elephant Who's Who database is being populated by examining photographs of elephants and coding in characteristics of each individual.
 In order to use the database effectively you need to understand the terminology used.
 In most cases the terms are intuitive; "no tusks" means the individual has "no tusks".
 But you may not understand terms such as "dip-notch".
 Before you search for an elephant, take time to understand the different criteria under the Features Guide, where you will find eight educational slideshows going through the criteria that have been used to populate the Who´s who database.
+You need to be approved as a user and logged in to get access to individual data in the databases.
+A statement regarding our policy in regard to access to the data you can read here.

-The ID card with photos for each of the elephants registered in the Mara Elephant Who's Who database can be printed out as a .pdf, for guides and others in the Mara wanting to bring it out on a game drive or walk as basis for better storytelling.
-Or by visitors wanting to look for and learn more about members of the elephant population in the Serengeti-Mara ecosystem.
+The ID card with photos for each of the elephants registered in the Mara Elephant Who's Who database can be printed out as a .pdf, for guides and others in the Mara wanting to bring it out on a game drive or walk as basis for better insight and storytelling.
+Or by visitors wanting to look for and learn more about elephants in the Serengeti-Mara ecosystem - a key population for Kenya and it's people and likewise for Tanzania.

 Try to narrow down your search

-The Who's who database has been coded such that each additional selection narrows the search.
+The fully searchable Who's Who Database has been coded such that each additional selection narrows the search.
 If you select "hole" in the left ear and "V-notch" in the right you can narrow your search to a few elephants.
 But, if we have not entered the hole, or you select the wrong feature, the elephant you are trying to ID will be excluded from the search result.
 Be prepared to try again with fewer criteria.

 Keep in mind that one man's "U-notch" may be another's "cup-notch".
 We have tried to enter both where there can be confusion; if you don't find the elephant you are searching for try selecting a slightly different set of features.